san0301y/mic-system/README.md

 # mic-system
-this is for mic speech to text using spreech recognication and wisper
+this is for mic speech to text using spreech recognication or wishper